DeepTransport/TT-rare/CrossEntropy/README.md

 # TT-Rare (Matlab)
 Deep Inverse Rosenblatt Transports (DIRT) + MCMC sampling using Tensor Train (TT) approximation for rare event simulation.
-This folder implements examples from the paper [T. Cui, S. Dolgov, R. Scheichl, Deep importance sampling using tensor trains with application to a priori and a posteriori rare events](https://arxiv.org/abs/2209.01941).
+This repository implements examples from the paper [T. Cui, S. Dolgov, R. Scheichl, Deep importance sampling using tensor trains with application to a priori and a posteriori rare events](https://arxiv.org/abs/2209.01941).

 ## Cross Entropy method